 For the Authority, the fiscal and calendar year coincide.
-The budget process for the forthcoming fiscal year begins in June.
-At this time, a Tax Budget is prepared presenting estimates of available resources for the budget year.
-In addition to a legal requirement, the Authority prepares a Tax Budget as a valuable tool for estimating budget year resources and performing appropriations planning.
+The budget process for the forthcoming fiscal year begins in June with the development of the Tax Budget.
+The Authority prepares a Tax Budget as a valuable tool for estimating budget year resources and performing appropriations planning.